rampk57/supermarket-datapipline/data_profiling/README.md

 ![image info](./images/data_type.png)

 This can't be the only reason to club them all to the fact table, as some of those numerical fields may represent a dimension.
 For example, unit price reprsents the price of a product.
-So, we can condiser them as potential fields for fact table.
+So, we can only consider these numerical fields as potential fields for fact table until we decide upon the dimensions.

 ## Dimension tables:
 **Findings**:
 - Based on general profiling, there are three potential dimension on this dataset - Branch, Customer, product.
 - Only two information of customer is captured namely - Customer type and Gender.
 They have 4 unique values.
 Creating them as a dimension doesn't make sense as that table won't be true representation of a customer.
-These four are not the only customers that made the transaction, so representing fact table with only four customers is not a true represntation of data.
+These four are not the only customers that made the transaction, so representing fact table with only four customers is not a true representation of data.
 - There are 993 products represented here in the 1000 transaction, they can be considered as dimension.
 Though we can't confirm these 7 records with same product line and price as same product, for the sake fo simplicity and data availability, we will consider them as same.
 - There are 3 branches on three cities , they are a dimension